wymp/ts-monorepo-poc/README.md

   side and the consumer side.
 Provided you've chosen this route:
   * Your repo branches should correspond to your library versions.
 For example, you should have branches `v1.x`, `v2.x`, `v3.x`, etc.
-  * Tag the repo at each library version release (for example, `v5.3.0`) (probably best to use a script for managing library version bumping, tagging and publishing)
+  * Tag the repo at each library version release (for example, `v5.3.0`)
   * If you need to publish a patch, perform the fix on the earliest branch you want to support that is affected by the bug.
 For example, if you're currently on `v5.3.0` and the bug appeared in `v3.1.0`, go back to the `v3.x` branch, fix the bug, publish a patch against whatever the latest 3-series release is - say, `v3.6.1` - then roll the fix forward through the `v4.x` and `v5.x` branches.
 This should result in the fix being available on every major release that was affected.
 (If it's a particularly bad security bug and your library is particularly popular, it may be necessary to publish patch releases against _every affected and supported minor release._)
+  * Use the `pnpm publish:all` command to easily publish libraries that need to be published.
+You can use this together with the `pnpm version:bump` command to first set the version, then publish.

 ### Typescript Configuration